spbennett/novella/README.md

 [![Build Status](https://travis-ci.org/spbennett/novella.svg?branch=master)](https://travis-ci.org/spbennett/novella)

+## Using Novella

+As a Dart app, Novella can be run in a browser or as an Electron app.

-## Building Novella
+### Building Novella

-As a Dart app, Novella can be built the same way you are used to building any other Dart app.
+Novella can be built the same way you are used to building any other Dart app.
+There are build scripts included that serve as wrappers for the pub commands.

 __Prerequisites:__
 - dart sdk